shawntabai/bufzel/README.md

 ## Strategies

-There are a few strategies for prototyping explored in the different subfolders here:
+There are a few strategies for prototyping explored in the different subfolders here.

+All of these strategies use Bazel's approach of smaller buildable units (rather than generating all protos together as Buf normally does).
+Generating libraries across multiple packages seems problematic and antithetical to Bazel's model.

 ### `new_rules`

 The [`new_rules`](./new_rules) subfolder defines new `buf_proto_library` and `go_buf_proto_library` rules for Buf.
 This means that these targets can easily specify Buf options, but they may not play nicely with preexisting rules.

+Note: There might be no good reason for `buf_proto_library` to exist.
+Using the standard `proto_library` rule for abstract protos might work fine (we'd just be using `protoc` instead of `buf build` to build the descriptors).
+Then we'd simply have language-specific rules like `go_buf_proto_library` that allow you to specify plugins.

 ### `existing_rules`